anonymousatsrec/ATSRec/README.md

-## Code of ATSRec
+# Code of ATSRec

-Run following command to play with the code in src:
+##Run following command to play with the code in src:
-For the base model GRU4Rec, NARM, SASRec and BERT4Rec without adversarial training Such as SASRec in dataset Toys_and_Games:
+##For the base model GRU4Rec, NARM, SASRec and BERT4Rec without adversarial training, Such as SASRec in dataset Toys_and_Games:
 ```
 python main.py --gpu_id=0 --data_name=Toys_and_Games --base_model_name=SASRec --epochs=300 --with_AT=No
 ```